jedyobidan/dotfiles/README.md

 - Run `source dotload.sh`

-Note that this does not affect your .bash_profile script; if your .bash_login does not source .bashrc, any changes to .bashrc will be reverted on your next login.
+Note that this does not affect your .bash_profile script; if your .bash_profile does not source .bashrc, any changes to .bashrc will be reverted on your next login.
 To fix this, simply add the following lines to your .bash_profile (if it does not exist, create it and add these lines).

 ```
 if [ -f ~/.bashrc ]; then
-    . ~/.bashrc
+    source ~/.bashrc
 fi
 ```